kristopherjohnson/bitsybasic/_reference/clipsave.md

 ## Details

-This is similar to the [SAVE](/reference/save) or [LIST](/reference/list), except the program is written to the system clipboard.
-This allows the user to move a program to another app by running `CLIPSAVE` and then using the Paste command in the other app.
+This is similar to the [SAVE](/reference/save) or [LIST](/reference/list) statements, except the program is written to the system clipboard.
+This allows the user to copy a program to another app by running `CLIPSAVE` and then using the Paste command in the other app.

 ## Examples